AdobeDocs/target-developers/src/pages/before-administer/model-api.md

 ````

 In the example shown here, the user is clearing their blocklist for the activity whose Activity ID is 260840.
-Note that the response shows placeholders for blocked features and their sources -- `blockedFeatureSources` and `blockedFeatures`, respectively -- but those placeholders are empty.
+Note that the response shows placeholders for blocked features and their sources—`blockedFeatureSources` and `blockedFeatures`, respectively—but those placeholders are empty.

 ![Step 4](assets/models-api-step-4.png)

-As always, after modifying the blocklist, it is recommended that you perform Step 2 again (GET the blocklist to verify the results appear as expected).
+As always, after modifying the blocklist, it is recommended that you perform [Step 2](#step2) again (GET the blocklist to verify the results appear as expected).
 In the example shown here, the user is verifying that their blocklist is now empty.

 ![Step 4b](assets/models-api-step-4b.png)